laravel-enso/documentation/docs/frontend/filters.md

 - `compact` - `boolean`, optional - shows the component using a more compact state

 ::: tip Tip
-You can build a custom implementation where you're using some other `datepiker` lib or your custom tempalte
+You can build a custom implementation where you're using some other `datepiker` lib or your custom template
 :::

 ### EnsoDateFilter.vue